Tanana Athabaskans: Literature

 The Upper Tanana area has a rich storytelling tradition.
 Old-time stories are known in many Northern Athabaskan languages under several different labels.
-They are set in mythical times, when animals and humans could still communicate.
-Traditionally, stories were told in the evenings in winter in a group setting and are told to educate the young.
+They are set in mythical times when animals and humans could still communicate.
+Traditionally, stories were told in the evenings in winter in a group setting and were told to educate the young.

 Art

-The arts of the Tanana Athabaskans are classified in the Alaska Native art.
+The arts of the Tanana Athabaskans are classified as Alaska Native art.
 Birch bark baskets are the most common type of basketry made by Athabaskan women.
-Today birch bark is used primarily for baskets made for sale and for bark baby carriers.
+Today, birch bark is used primarily for baskets made for sale and for bark baby carriers.

 Cuisine

-The Alaskan Athabaskan Indian ice-cream (Lower Tanana nonathdlodi, Tanacross nanehdlaad) is dessert-like dry meat mixed with moose fat and different from the Canadian Indian ice cream of First Nations in British Columbia.
+The Alaskan Athabaskan Indian ice cream (Lower Tanana nonathdlodi, Tanacross nanehdlaad) is dessert-like dry meat mixed with moose fat and is different from the Canadian Indian ice cream of First Nations in British Columbia.
 One recipe for Indian ice cream consisted of dried and pulverized tenderloin that was blended with moose grease in a birch bark container until the mixture was light and fluffy.
-In addition, however, Alaskan Athabaskan communities also create songs for performance at potlatches: dance songs, potlatch songs and mourning songs.
+In addition, Alaskan Athabaskan communities also create songs for performances at potlatches, such as dance songs, potlatch songs, and mourning songs.
 Within stories and embedded in fragments of folklore, old shamanic songs are also partially remembered; they are called "ice‐cream songs" because they used to be sung during the preparation of nonathdlodi, or "Indian ice cream."